louisa-uno/claim-free-steam-packages/README.md

 ## FAQ
 **Why it take so long to complete the script?**

-The Steam API has limitation for only 50 packages activation per one hour.
+The Steam API is limited to 50 package activations per hour.

 Have a look into these [instructions](docs/instructions-for-users-with-many-packages.md) if you do already own many steam packages.